-We expect our suppliers to be transparent about their social, environmental and economic sustainability practices and actively engage in our policies and processes.
+- 48 We expect our suppliers to be transparent about their social, environmental and economic sustainability practices and actively engage in our policies and processes.
 We regularly monitor our suppliers and ask about their business practices through questionnaires to help us identify and assess potential ethical and social risks.
 We further reserve the right to verify compliance and to conduct supplier audits as part of our ongoing compliance monitoring at any point during the contractual relationship.
-In case of non-compliance we will work with our suppliers to address the findings through remedial actions.
-In case of prolonged or excessive non-compliance, we reserve the right to review business with our supplier.

-We actively engage with our suppliers at a very early stage in our procurement activities to ensure the Code is put into practice and is continuously tracked.
-This is done through Procurement's Supplier Accreditation Process which takes place prior to supply commencing for our core materials and services

-As part of this process, we require our suppliers to disclose how they manage human rights and labour risk, health and safety, business integrity and environmental sustainability at each of their sites.
+In case of non-compliance, we will work with our suppliers to address the findings through remedial actions.
+In case of prolonged or excessive non-compliance, we reserve the right to review business with our supplier. - 49 We actively engage with our suppliers at a very early stage in our procurement activities to ensure the Code is put into practice and is continuously tracked.
+This is done through Procurement's Supplier Accreditation Process which takes place prior to supply commencing for our core materials and services. - 50 As part of this process, we require our suppliers to disclose how they manage human rights and labour risk, health and safety, business integrity and environmental sustainability at each of their sites.

-Owner: Finance Director: Approver/Issued by: Documentation Administrator: Effective from:
+Owner: Approver/Issued by: Approver/Issued by: Documentation Administrator: Effective from:

-Tomáš Krčil Andrew Bailey ABEL Board 1.12.2017
+Tomáš Krčil Andrew Bailey

 Signature: Signature: Signature: Signature:

 Revision

-No. Date: ate: Change descri Revised by: